 Natural resources and conservation

-Material pertaining to the use, research and government policy toward the environment.
-Includes information about conserving the environment.
+Material pertaining to the use of, and research and government policy on, the environment.
+Includes information about environmental conservation and preservation.

 Material related to the press, including newspapers, news radio, television news, and journalists.